Growli

 Is arrowhead plant toxic to cats and dogs?

-Arrowhead plant is mildly toxic to pets.
+Arrowhead plant is toxic to pets.
 ASPCA lists Syngonium podophyllum as toxic to cats and dogs due to insoluble calcium oxalates.
 Chewing causes oral irritation, drooling, and rare vomiting.

 What USDA hardiness zone does arrowhead plant grow in?